-- 23. Chorus originally a group of masked male dancers who sang or chanted as part of ceremonies in Greek drama, the chorus was imitated by the Elizabethans and often reduced to a single figure.
+- Catastrophe\: The concluding action of a drama, especially a classical tragedy such as those written by the ancient Greeks or by Shakespeare.
+The catastrophe follows the climax and contains a resolution of the plot.
+The catastrophe of a play is like the denouement of a short story.
+In the case of A Midsummer Night's Dream, the catastrophe is Puck's speech at the end. - Chorus\: Originally a group of masked male dancers who sang or chanted as part of ceremonies in Greek drama, the chorus was imitated by the Elizabethans and often reduced to a single figure.
 In Shakespeare's Romeo and Juliet the chorus speaks the prologue and introduces Act 2.
-Choruses are rare in modern plays. - 24.
-Comedy\ any literary work, but especially a play, that commonly has a happy ending.
+Choruses are rare in modern plays. - Comedy\: Any literary work, but especially a play, that commonly has a happy ending.
 Modern comedies tend to be funny, while Shakespearean comedies simply end well.
 Shakespearean comedy also contains items such as misunderstandings and mistaken identity to heighten the comic effect.
 Often, comedies end in marriage(s).
-A Midsummer Night's Dream is a comedy. - 25.
-Tragedy\ Aristotle defines tragedy as an imitation of a complete action "of high importance" (trans.
+A Midsummer Night's Dream is a comedy. - Tragedy\: Aristotle defines tragedy as an imitation of a complete action "of high importance" (trans.
 L. J. Potts).
 Tragedy is a form of drama exciting pity and/or fear in the audience; as a result, viewers are provided with an experience of catharsis or cleansing of emotions.
 Not only should a tragedy's action be single and complete, it should be written in poetry embellished with every kind of artistic expression, involve persons of stature, and present a reversal of Fortune.
-Romeo and Juliet (grade ten) and Macbeth (grade eleven) are tragedies.

-- 26. Tragic Hero a tragic hero is a person of high estate who has the potential for greatness.
+- Romeo and Juliet (grade ten) and Macbeth (grade eleven) are tragedies.
+Hamlet is a tragedy, and many argue that Death of a Salesman is a tragedy as well. - Tragic Hero: A tragic hero is a person of high estate who has the potential for greatness.
 The person is pre-eminently virtuous and just, but his/her misfortune is brought about, in part, by an error in judgement.
 The tragic hero has a flaw in his/her character, which contributes to his/her destruction.
 In traditional Greek tragedies, often the tragic flaw is hubris, an excessive pride that causes the hero to ignore a divine warning or to break a moral law.
 The downfall of the tragic hero frequently involves the element of fate.
 Overall, the tragic hero has the potential for greatness; however, s/he does not achieve this greatness because of the combined forces of the tragic flaw and fate.
 Once the tragic hero has committed him/herself to a course of action, there is no turning back.
 A chain of events occurs because of this commitment, leading to his/her final destruction.
 Despite shortcomings, the tragic hero "falls" with dignity.
 The audience empathizes with the tragic hero because of the contrast between the potential greatness of the hero and the reality of what actually occurs to him/her.
 It has been suggested that because the tragic hero's suffering is greater than his offence, the audience feels pity.
-(NT) - 27.
-Tragic Flaw the protagonist of a tragedy has a serious fault, the tragic flaw, that leads to his/her downfall and death.
-(NT) - 28.
-Hubris -in traditional Greek tragedies, the tragic hero's tragic flaw is often pride to excess, which is called hubris.
-(NT) - 29.
-Catharsis -the terror and pity felt by the audience of a tragedy produce catharsis, a cleansing or purifying of emotion.
+(NT) - Tragic Flaw: The protagonist of a tragedy has a serious fault, the tragic flaw, that leads to his/her downfall and death.
+(NT) - Hubris: In traditional Greek tragedies, the tragic hero's tragic flaw is often pride to excess, which is called hubris.
+(NT) - Catharsis: The terror and pity felt by the audience of a tragedy produce catharsis, a cleansing or purifying of emotion.
 The audience should feel empty and limp after watching, reading, or otherwise participating in a tragedy; that feeling of emptiness is catharsis.
 (NT)